prshntdxt7/airline-use-case/use-case-data/INSTRUCTIONS.md

 How would this change your approach?
 Deliver a short architectual diagram and description which outlines your planned solution.
 As with task 1, you are free to chose the tech stack which you think fits the task best.

-# Technology

-In case, you want to use cloud providers to implement your solution, please use Azure or GCP.

-# Glossary

-- Leg - a single flight from one airport to another, e.g. FRA-CDG
-- LHG - Lufthansa Group, consisting of Lufthansa, Swiss, Austrian, etc, and the fictive zeroG airline
-- Pax - passengers

-# Questions

-If you stumble upon something that is unclear, please do not hesitate to reach out to the recruitment team.

-# How to send us your work

-Please send us a compressed archive of the all relevant files (including git history) for the Tasks 1 and 2.

-This exercise is confidential and copyright (c) zeroG GmbH 2024.
-Please do not share this exercise, your solution or any details on it with anyone except your interviewers.